RoseAsbenhe/simple-webpack2-boilerplate/README.md

 # simple-webpack2-boilerplate

 ## TL;DR
-A simple Babel, ES7, devServer for web projects using webpack2.
+A simple Babel, ES6, devServer for web projects using webpack2.
+Using eslint (based on the airbnb guidelines)

 - `yarn dev`
 - `yarn build`